jasdeepkhalsa/tweet-counter/README.md

         "access_token_secret":"Your access token secret from Twitter",
         "search_query":"q=search terms here&result_type=recent&count=100&include_entities=false"
     }

+You can get the consumer and access tokens by registering an application at https://dev.twitter.com, and using their `OAuth tool` on any of their API end points.

 Edit the `q=` value in the `"search_query"` key with your search terms.
 You will probably want to leave the rest of the settings the same: